svan-jansson/graphql_demo/README.md

 # GraphQL Demo

 Demo application and slides for a GraphQL API in .NET 5.
 Used to demonstrate core differences between GraphQL and REST.
+Used as a reference implementation for the talk [Writing GraphQL API's with .NET 5](https://www.meetup.com/Webstep-Uppsala/events/278277783/).

 The application inside `/src` is a simple newsfeed API with support for